Swimming Pool Accidents: Drowning Risks in Apartments and Hotels

 Lack of Proper Barriers

-Texas Health and Safety Code.
+Texas regulations frequently mandate fencing, gates, and access controls preventing unauthorized entry, as established by the Texas Health and Safety Code.
 Damaged gates, missing hardware, or easily scaled barriers enable unsupervised entry by minors.

 Inadequate Signage

 Conspicuous signage communicating water depth, restricted diving zones, and operational guidelines proves essential.
 Absent or deteriorated signage may leave swimmers uninformed regarding hazards.
-Similar issues apply to
+Similar issues apply to wet floor signs and liability in Texas.

 Poor Maintenance and Visibility